Profile information

 The farm itself borders on the woods, where you find walking trails, ponds, and if you are lucky you may spot deer, buzzards and other wildlife.

 There are several nice little villages within walking/cycling distance.
-And if you like some more ‘cultural’ or big-city input, you can there catch a bus to one of the larger towns close by, like Helmond and Eindhoven, where also there are railway stations and trains to other cities like ‘s-Hertogenbosch (20 minutes)- the beautiful old capital of this region- or to any other city in our country.
+And if you like some more ‘cultural’ or big-city input, you can there catch a bus to one of the larger towns close by, like Helmond and Eindhoven, where also there are railway stations and trains to other cities like ‘s-Hertogenbosch, the beautiful old capital of this region- or to any other city in our country.

 You will have a good bicycle at your disposal, and you may come with either of us when we go somewhere by car.
-Of course you may also join us to the movies or to other places we visit (for work or otherwise).Help
+Of course you may also join us to the movies or to other places we visit.

 We very much like to have some help now and then, for a week or a few weeks at a time.

-In general, however, the work will involve other sundry farm chores, such as helping with cleaving/stacking wood, maybe work in the vegetable garden, cutting hedges, anything you can think of that needs to be done on a (small) farm.
+In general, the work here will involve sundry farm chores, such as helping with the animals (only mine, not the horses), cleaving/stacking wood, maybe work in the vegetable garden, cutting hedges, anything you can think of that needs to be done on a (small) farm.

 (Also cooking and/or baking once in a while, is very much appreciated!)